Stay flexible with a Libor Mortgage

 |Interest rate risk||Interest rates may fluctuate during the term of the mortgage|

 |Reference rate||Based on the 3-, 6- or 12-month Libor|

-The UBS Libor Mortgage tracks the CHF Libor rate.
-This is the interest rate that prime banks offer each other on short-term deposits in Swiss francs.
-It is published daily in the media and reflects the general interest rate level for short-term deposits in Swiss francs and is adjusted on a daily basis.
+A Libor Mortgage tracks the CHF Libor rate, which is the interest rate that prime banks offer each other on short-term deposits in Swiss francs The CHF Libor reflects the general interest rate level for short-term deposits in Swiss francs and is adjusted on a daily basis.

 * Toll-free number.
 Exceptions: some telecommunication providers may charge if calls are made from a mobile phone, a telephone booth, or from abroad.